Kinescope: Decline

 In the 1950s a home telerecording kit was introduced in Britain, allowing enthusiasts to make 16 mm film recordings of television programs.
 The major drawback, apart from the short duration of a 16 mm film magazine, was that a large opaque frame had to be placed in front of the TV set in order to block out any stray reflections, making it impossible to watch the set normally while filming.
 It is not known if any recordings made using this equipment still exist.

 British broadcasters used telerecordings for domestic purposes well into the 1960s, with 35 mm film usually used as it produced a higher quality result.
 For overseas sales, 16 mm film would be used, as it was cheaper.
-Although domestic use of telerecording in the UK for repeat broadcasts dropped off sharply after the move to color in the late 1960s, 16 mm black and white film telerecordings were still being offered for sale by British broadcasters well into the 1970s.
+Although domestic use of telerecording in the UK for repeat broadcasts dropped off sharply after the move to colour in the late 1960s, 16 mm black and white film telerecordings were still being offered for sale by British broadcasters well into the 1970s.

 Telerecording was still being used internally at the BBC in the 1980s too, to preserve copies for posterity of programs that were not necessarily of the highest importance, but which nonetheless their producers wanted to be preserved.
 If there were no videotape machines available on a given day, then a telerecording would be made.
 There is evidence to suggest that the children's magazine program Blue Peter was occasionally telerecorded as late as 1985.
 After this point, however, cheap domestic videotape formats such as VHS could more easily be used to keep a backup reference copy of a program.

 Another occasional use of telerecording into the late 1980s was by documentary makers working in 16 mm film who wished to include a videotape-sourced excerpt in their work, although such use was again rare.

 In other territories, film telerecordings stopped being produced after the introduction of videotape.
-In Czechoslovakia, the first videotape recorders (Machtronics MVR-15) were introduced in 1966 but soon were replaced by the Ampex 2" Quadruplex in 1967.
-Most of the programs, like TV dramas, were recorded on video, but only a few programmes continued to be telerecorded onto 16 mm film.
-The last known telerecording was produced in 1971 and soon after, all programmes were recorded on video only.
+In Czechoslovakia, the first videotape recorders (Machtronics MVR-15) were introduced in 1966 but were soon replaced by the Ampex 2" Quadruplex in 1967.
+Most of the programs, like TV dramas, were recorded on video, but only a few programs continued to be telerecorded onto 16 mm film.
+The last known telerecording was produced in 1971, and soon after, all programs were recorded on video only.